EdwinVW/dapr-workshop/Assignment05/step-by-step.md

 Once you have removed it, you need to start it again with the `docker run` command shown at the beginning of this step.

-> For your convenience, the `src/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
-You can use the `src/Infrastructure/maildev/start-maildev.ps1` script to start the MailDev container.
+> For your convenience, the `Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
+You can use the `Infrastructure/maildev/start-maildev.ps1` script to start the MailDev container.
 >
-> If you don't mind starting all the infrastructural containers at once (also for assignments to come), you can also use the `src/Infrastructure/start-all.ps1` script.
+> If you don't mind starting all the infrastructural containers at once (also for assignments to come), you can also use the `Infrastructure/start-all.ps1` script.

 ## Step 2: Use the Dapr output binding in the FineCollectionService

 You will add code to the FineCollectionService so it uses the Dapr SMTP output binding to send an email:

-1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.
+1. Open the file `dotnet/FineCollectionService/Controllers/CollectionController.cs` in VS Code.

 1. Inspect the code of the `CollectFine` method.
 There's a TODO comment at the end of the class.
 You'll add code to complete this TODO and actually send an email.